 Our experienced team is focused on strategies and solutions to fit your needs.
 We’re here to help.

 Jay graduated with a bachelor’s degree in astronomy and physics from the University of Virginia in 1986 while also working as a computer consultant.
-He continued to work in Charlottesville for an additional year as a scientific programmer, then he entered the graduate program in astronomy at The University of Texas at Austin.
-After obtaining his masters degree in 1990, Jay initiated his dissertation research on modeling the dynamics of Type Ia supernovae using Cray supercomputers.
+He entered the graduate program in astronomy at The University of Texas at Austin, obtaining his masters degree in 1990.
+Jay initiated his dissertation research on modeling the dynamics of Type Ia supernovae using Cray supercomputers.
 This work stimulated his interest in high performance computing and led him to join the staff of the Arctic Region Supercomputing Center (ARSC) as a programmer analyst in 1994 while continuing his supernova modeling research.
-At ARSC, Jay helped develop and lead several projects and activities in the relatively new center while supporting a growing scientific user community.
+At ARSC, Jay helped develop and lead several projects and activities at the relatively new center while supporting a growing scientific user community.

-Jay completed his dissertation at The University of Texas at Austin and joined the San Diego Supercomputer Center (SDSC) in 1996 to advance his career in high performance computing.
+Jay completed his dissertation at The University of Texas at Austin and joined the San Diego Supercomputer Center (SDSC) in 1996.
 At SDSC, Jay became an Associate Director and created the Scientific Computing Department, with groups specializing in applications optimization, performance modeling, parallel tools development, grid portals development, and user support.
 He led several major SDSC projects for the National Partnership for Advanced Computational Infrastructure (NPACI) and also led SDSC’s participation in the Department of Defense (DoD) Programming Environments and Training (PET) program.
-He also founded the IBM Scientific Computing User Group while at SDSC.
+In addition, he founded the IBM Scientific Computing User Group while at SDSC.

 In June 2001, Jay returned to Austin to create the Texas Advanced Computing Center (TACC) at The University of Texas at Austin.
 Under his direction, TACC grew in size and stature to become one of the leading academic advanced computing centers in the world, with over 100 staff, world-class supercomputing systems, and several competitive-awarded multi-million dollar federal grants.
-He established a strong research and development program at TACC and expanded the computational resources by winning two of the largest National Science Foundation (NSF) awards in UT Austin history: for Stampede, deployed in January 2013, which remains one of the ten most powerful computing systems in the world, and for Ranger (now retired), which debuted as a top 5 system in the world and was the largest NSF award in UT Austin’s history at $59 million in 2007.
-Jay was also one of the leaders in the NSF-sponsored Extreme Science and Engineering Discovery Environment (XSEDE) project, the most powerful and robust collection of integrated advanced digital resources and services in the world.
+He established a strong research and development program at TACC and expanded the computational resources by winning two of the largest National Science Foundation (NSF) awards in UT Austin history: for Stampede deployed in January 2013, which was one of the ten most powerful computing systems in the world, and for Ranger, which debuted as one of top 5 systems in the world and was the largest NSF award in UT Austin’s history at $59 million in 2007.
+Jay was also one of the leaders in the NSF-sponsored eXtreme Science and Engineering Discovery Environment (XSEDE) project, the most powerful and robust collection of integrated advanced digital resources and services in the world.
 He was also instrumental in the creation and execution of the University of Texas Research Cyberinfrastructure (UTRC) Project, designed to enhance the UT System’s 15 institutions’ research programs by leveraging TACC’s advanced computing systems and expertise.

 Allison Warner is the Chief Operations Officer (COO) and co-founder of Vizias.
 Allison is an entrepreneur and business owner with over 17 years of experience in 3 different ventures.
 Allison graduated from The University of Texas at Austin in 1991 with a bachelor’s degree in Applied Learning and Development.
 She was an elementary school teacher for 3 years and was awarded Beginning Teacher of the Year in 1992.
 Over the next 17 years, Allison owned several businesses and developed expertise in operations, accounting, management, marketing and communications.
 She joined the Texas Advanced Computing Center in 2010 and served as project manager for the University of Texas Research Cyberinfrastructure (UTRC) Project designed to enhance the UT System’s 15 institutions’ research programs by leveraging TACC’s advanced computing systems and expertise.
 In October 2013, she became the manager of Communications, Media, and Design for TACC.